Statewide Legal Aid

 As a site serving all state residents, it is important to provide content accessible to as many people as possible, including non-English speakers.
 While the old site contained links to some pages and documents in various languages, the redesign site is built upon Drupal’s core multilingual capabilities.

 On the backend, editors can edit any piece of content and simultaneously enter translations for languages other than English.
 Content that is repurposed throughout the site only needs translations entered once.
 When a user loads a page that includes translated content, a series of links appears along the top of the page, indicating the choices available.

 While a widget such as Google Translate offers free and useful translation, having true multilingual content is critical for accuracy of language.
 Translations are currently focused on three groups of Minnesota’s largest non-English speakers–Spanish, Hmong and Somali.

 Post-launch, we continue to work with the LawHelpMN team to refine and improve the site.
 Goals and metrics are being tracked in Google Analytics.
 Legal providers have shared overwhelmingly positive feedback for the new tools, and ways the site can help them with referrals.

 The site is now responsive across multiple devices, and accessibility has been greatly improved towards WCAG standards.
-Traffic has increased over 50% since launch, and over 8,000 people has utilized the new LawHelpMN guide.
+Traffic has increased over 50% since the redesign, and thousands of residents have utilized the new LawHelpMN guide.